 Grades of Steel Sheet Piling

 - In the United States, sheet piling is specified by reference to the ASTM standard.
-The basic grade is A- 328.
-This requires that the yield strength be a minimum of 38.5 ksi.
+The basic grade is ASTM A572 Gr 50, with many manufacturers producing ASTM A572 Gr 60 as the new standard.

-- An additional grade of steel for piling has been developed for possible use where corrosion from salt water is a consideration.
-This grade is ASTM A-690 which is a 50 ksi (345 MPa) yield steel and also of a formulation which has demonstrated increased life.
+- Additional grades of steel for piling have been developed for possible use where corrosion is a consideration.
+ASTM A690 and A588 are 50 ksi (345 MPa) yield steels of a formulation which has demonstrated increased life.
 ASTM A690 has been shown to reduce the corrosion rate in the splash zone by 2 to 3 times.
 A588, also known as weathering steel, is resistant to corrosion in the atmospheric zone.

 APE Vibro Hammer Installing Steel Sheet Pile